The complete guide to an airtight content strategy in 2025

 Competitive differentiation

-Another important component of a website content strategy is your analysis of competing content, key findings, and guidelines on how you plan to make yours different and better than what’s already there.
+Another important component of a content strategy is your analysis of competing content, key findings, and guidelines on how you plan to make yours different and better than what’s already there.

 Analyze the content available on the internet on similar or related topics.
 Analyze the search engine results, as well as competitor websites, for the keywords you’re targeting.

-As part of your website content strategy, you want to see what type of content is already available to figure out how you can stand out.
+As part of your content strategy, you want to see what type of content is already available to figure out how you can stand out.

 In your audit of existing content, look at things like format, length, tone, keywords, outline, information covered, and any gaps or weaknesses you can improve on.
 Here’s a sample of what this analysis might look like: